You are getting ready to sell your home.

 Will you get less money?
 How clean does it need to be?
 What do you do with all of the extra stuff?

 This is a quick guide on decluttering your home before you sell it.

 I am a real estate expert, both as a licensed Realtor and an investor.
-I have helped many clients with guidance on decluttering and have decluttered several homes myself.
+Our team has helped many clients with guidance on decluttering and I have decluttered several homes myself.

 So, I hope this guide sets you on your journey to a clutter free home and, hopefully, more profit at the closing table.